 One more thing, open back headphones typically require more amplification power than closed back.
 For example, some open back headphones like Grados and Alessandros still fall into the semi-portable category, but they would benefit from an amplifier because of their open back design.

-So the bottom line is closed-back headphones are usually more practical and is easier to live with.
+So the bottom line is closed-back headphones are usually more practical and are easier to live with.
 Open-back headphones on the other hand have the potential to sound extremely good.

 Rule #5: Amplifiers

 The rule that I use is that the bigger the size of the headphone, the bigger the need for amplification.
 Of course factors like driver sensitivity and impedance will matter, but the general rule of thumb is, use a dedicated headphone amplifier for a full size headphone.
 Even a portable amplifier can be enough, depending on the type of the headphones.